2023 Algeciras church attacks: Reactions

 The attack was condemned by leading politicians including prime minister of Spain Pedro Sánchez, leader of the opposition Alberto Núñez Feijóo, and President of the Regional Government of Andalusia Juanma Moreno.
 Vox politicians made statements against illegal immigration, with leader Santiago Abascal writing that "Islamism is already on our land because some open the gates to them, others finance them and we Spaniards suffer the consequences"; these statements were condemned as exploitative by other parties including the People's Party.
 The attack was condemned by local Moroccans and Muslims.

+It was reported on 26 January that leading politicians of the Unidas Podemos coalition forming part of the Spanish government had not made any statement on the attack, with the exception of the condemnation by deputy prime minister Yolanda Díaz.
+Minister of equality Irene Montero, minister of social rights Ione Belarra, Podemos founder Pablo Iglesias and the party's congressional spokesperson Pablo Echenique made no statement on the attack, despite being active on Twitter on those days.

 Diego Valencia's funeral was held at his church on 27 January, with mourners including Juanma Moreno, mayor José Ignacio Landaluce and Bishop of Cádiz and Ceuta Rafael Zornoza.
 Zornoza said "He died for his faith and proclaiming his faith.
 The Lord will take him in his glory".
+In November 2023, Father Juan José Marina contacted the Diocese of Cádiz and Ceuta to request the beginning of the process of beatification of Diego Valencia as a martyr in odium fidei.